pdffiller/qless-php/README.md

 ### Web Interface

-The Qless PHP does not ships with a web app.
-However there is a resque-inspired web app provided by [seomoz/qless](https://github.com/seomoz/qless#web-interface).
+The Qless PHP does not ship with a web app.
+However, there is a resque-inspired web app provided by [seomoz/qless](https://github.com/seomoz/qless#web-interface).
 In addition, you can take advantage of [docker based](https://github.com/seomoz/qless-docker) dashboard.
-We're plan to create a robust and elegant web interface using PHP framework, but that task does not have the highest priority.
+We're planning to create a robust and elegant web interface using PHP framework, but that task does not have the highest priority.

 ### Job Dependencies